jeejeejango/user-service/README.md

 # User Service
 This is a demo user service for the microservice demo deploy in Kubernetes and Istio.

+## Rest Service